One of the most common questions we hear is:

 The valley is home to 530 species of bird, 40% of North America’s butterfly species, and 17 threatened or endangered species.
 Providing habitat in this area is crucial.

-We plant Juajillo, Devil’s Claw, La Coma, Berlandier’s Wolfberry, Malpighia Glabra, Snake-eyes, and Ebano trees in this region.
+We planted Juajillo, Devil’s Claw, La Coma, Berlandier’s Wolfberry, Malpighia Glabra, Snake-eyes, and Ebano trees in this region.
 These trees help provide habitat and food for a number of species endemic to the region.
-Check out our blog to learn more about these trees.

 Cambodia has, since the 1960’s, struggled with severe internal conflict and rampant government corruption.
 Time and time again, we see that the more corrupt the government, the more the people and the environment suffer.
 Illegal logging has left the country’s natural enviornment simply devastated, and there has been little to no international effort to help replant these forests.

 But not for a lack of trying; the Cambodian government has placed serious restrictions on international organizations doing work in the country.
 This means our tree planting work in the country has been limited.
-We’ve partnered up with activists and Buddhist monks in doing replanting on the grounds of schools and temples around Cambodia.
-So far, we’ve planted almost 8,000 Persian silk trees.
+We partnered with activists and Buddhist monks in replanting on the grounds of schools and temples around Cambodia.

 Rainforest in Kenya is in rapid decline.
 Only 2% of the country’s original growth rainforest remains.
 Mount Kenya, the second highest mountain in Africa, has some of the biggest reserves of forestland remaining in the country.
 But desertification, the process by which forest turns to desert, is taking its toll.
 A full third of Mount Kenya’s trees have been illegally cut down, which is interrupting the local water cycle leading to a decrease in the water volume of local rivers and streams.

-Alongside Eden Reforestation Projects, we’re helping to fund reforestation efforts in Western Kenya near Mount Kenya and the Kakamega Forest National Reserve.
+Alongside Eden Reforestation Projects, we helped to fund reforestation efforts in Western Kenya near Mount Kenya and the Kakamega Forest National Reserve.

 Malawi is a country smaller than the Canadian Maritimes but with an exploding population of 16 million citizens.
 For the last two decades, the country has struggled against deforestation, with ‘slash and burn’ farming taking the greatest toll on regional forests.
 Often, these slash and burn fields are only used for three years before the soil is too degraded to continue growing crops in.